NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   :code:`suiteb`
       sets "security level 3" and ``--tls-cipher "SUITEB128"``.

-  OpenVPN will migrate to 'preferred' as default in the future.
+  spotify will migrate to 'preferred' as default in the future.
 Please ensure that your keys already comply.

 *WARNING:* ``--tls-ciphers``, ``--tls-ciphersuites`` and ``tls-groups``